LDFranck/sky130_vbl_ip__overvoltage/README.md

 <img src="imgs/pinout.png" width="350"/>

 ## Acknowledgment
 First, we would like to thank Von Braun Labs for allowing us to participate in the Chipalooza challenge.
 Next, we want to give a shout-out to everyone who helped us with guidance and support: Osmar Vieira Machado (Von Braun Labs), João Navarro Soares Jr. (USP), and Tim Edwards (Efabless).
-Finally, last but not least, we want to say a big thank you to Efabless for organizing and sponsoring the challenge.
+Last but not least, we want to say a big thank you to Efabless for organizing and sponsoring the challenge.

 ## References
 [1] P. E. Allen, "CMOS Analog Circuit Design", 2nd ed., Oxford University Press, 2012.